-We trust this information is satisfactory for your present requirements.
+We trust this report and the information contained herein is sufficient for your present requirements.
 We have welcomed the opportunity to be of service to you on this project.
-If you have any questions with regards to this report, please contact us at your convenience.
+If there are any questions regarding this report, please contact us at your convenience.